Yuntoiz/To-DO-List-Project/README.md

 # To-DO-List-Project
-#This Project was created on Replit, and running the code should result to the webview as : https://todo-app.pretmas.repl.co/
+#This Project was created on Replit as part of the first year university, running the project will result to the web view as : https://todo-app.pretmas.repl.co/